fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 In the ebb and flow of your breath, if you have something to ask, do so.
 Then, forget the question and avoid anxiously waiting for an answer.
 The answer will come in its own time: perhaps instantly, or later, when you are cooking, showering, or even dreaming.

-Answers usually speak in symbols; they are probably not words.
-They might arrive as unusual memories, images, or sensations in the body.
-Sometimes, forgotten songs appear, and their message is revealed when you read the lyrics.
-If answers are quick or abundant, it's helpful to write them down: what you saw and how you interpreted it.
+The answers often speak in symbols, probably not words.
+They can be internal and come as unusual memories, images, or sensations in the body.
+Sometimes, songs you didn't remember appear, and their message is revealed when you read the lyrics.
+They can also be external, such as an animal approaching, the wind drawing your attention to an object, etc.  If the answers are quick or abundant, it is useful to write them down: what you saw and how you interpreted it.

 If you open yourself to listen without asking questions, you may receive messages for others.
 In such cases, you will know that you need to tell someone something or call them.